 The walls are constructed around the labyrinth (except for the upper left and lower right corners, which are used as entrances) and on the cells with a diesis character.
 No other walls are constructed.
 There always will be a dot character at the upper left and lower right corner cells of the input matrix.

 Your task is to calculate the area of visible part of the walls inside the labyrinth.
 In other words, the area of the walls' surface visible to a visitor of the labyrinth.
 Note that there's no holes to look or to move through between any two adjacent blocks of the wall.
 The blocks are considered to be adjacent if they touch each other in any corner.
 See picture for an example: visible walls inside the labyrinth are drawn with bold lines.
 The height of all the walls is 3 meters.

-The first line of the input contains the single number N. The next N lines contain N characters each.
+The first line contains an integer N (3 ≤ N ≤ 33; you see, ‘3’ is a magic digit!).
+The next N lines contain N characters each.
 Each line describes one row of the labyrinth matrix.
-In each line only dot and diesis characters will be used and each line will be terminated with a new line character.
-There will be no spaces in the input.
+In each line only ‘.’ and ‘#’ characters are used.

 Problem Author: Vladimir Pinaev